pulsar-edit/package-backend/docs/reference/Admin_Actions.md

 ### compare-files

 The community package `compare-files` has been discovered to be broken.
 The source code contains an [error](https://github.com/atom-compare-files/atom-compare-files/issues) that was originally reported before Pulsar had ever been created.
 This package's source code has since been archived as of January 21, 2019.
-So it is now impossible for this package to ever receive an update to resolve it's issue.
+So it is now impossible for this package to ever receive an update to resolve its issue.

 As this package is now permanently broken, and archived, it'll receive both the [`Archived`](./badge-spec.md#archived) and [`Broken`](./badge-spec.md#broken) badges to reflect it's status.